causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func clear(): Unit
 ```

-Functionality: Clears all elements from this deque.
+Function: Clears all elements from this deque.

 Example: